 - Obstacles when getting around (e.g. inaccessible public buildings, spaces and transport);

-- Information and communication barriers (e.g. inaccessible websites and apps, lack of access to printed materials, lack of closed captioning); and
+- Information and communication barriers (e.g. inaccessible websites and apps, signage and printed materials, lack of closed captioning); and

-- A lack of understanding of why access matters (e.g. underestimating the potential of disabled people as students, employees, volunteers, parents, etc.)
+- A low level of understanding of why access matters (e.g. grossly underestimating the value of accessibility to business and the economy)

-We also know we can remove these accessibility hurdles sooner and smarter, so together we’ve formed The Access Alliance to lead the charge.
+We know we can remove these hurdles in life sooner and smarter - that's why we’ve formed The Access Alliance, to lead change.

-Lobbying for it, drafting it, and implementing it will require perseverance and leadership from disability advocates and organisations, policy-makers, business and local government.
-We have to invest in this leadership now if we are to realise every New Zealander’s full potential.
+Lobbying for it, drafting it, and implementing it will require perseverance and leadership from accessibility advocates and organisations, policy-makers, business and local government.

 Support accessibility legislation now - it’s the right thing to do, it’s the smart thing to do and it’s the right time to do it.